 Lymphoedema can be emotionally and psychologically debilitating, and it can be hard to find the right care and support to manage it.
 To help, we provide specialist lymphatic massage at our Chandler’s Ford and Waterside Cancer Support Centres.
 We know that it’s really important that clients receive the most up-to-date help, advice and treatment for lymphoedema and our treatment is non-invasive and suitable for most people.

-Michele Gibson is a complementary therapist and reflexologist for Wessex Cancer Trust.
+Michele Gibson is a complementary therapist and reflexologist for Wessex Cancer Support.
 She says the charity is rare in providing free and hands-on lymphoedema massage, with many people normally having to rely on their own self-care, which can be daunting: